 [(3) whether the plaintiff was actively resisting arrest or attempting to evade arrest by flight;]

-(5) the type and amount of force used;
+(5) the relationship between the need for the use of force and the amount of force used;

 “Probable cause” exists when, under all of the circumstances known to the officer[s] at the time, an objectively reasonable police officer would conclude there is a fair probability that the plaintiff has committed or was committing a crime.